Savant Power System - Panel Limit Feature

 For specifications and features on Savant Power Storage Systems and Inverter see the Savant Power Storage 20 Specification Sheet or Savant Power Storage 50 Specification Sheet.

-Panel Limit Mode Configuration with the Savant Power Storage (SPS) App
+Panel Limit Mode Configuration using Savant Power Storage (SPS) App

-This section provides steps for configuring the Panel Limit Feature on a Savant Power Inverter.
-For more detailed information see the Savant Panel Limit Feature section in the Savant Power Storage App Setup Guide.
+This section details the process of configuring the Panel Limit Feature on a Savant Power Inverter.
+For more detailed information on specific screens and fields, see the Savant Panel Limit Feature section in the Savant Power Storage App Setup Guide.

 1. Place the system in Meter Zero Mode.
 From the Home screen, navigate to Settings in the top right corner and select Battery Operation > Meter Zero.
 This enables the Inverter to backfeed power to the grid port.